m1lt0n/m1lt0n.github.io/_posts/2020-08-23-nil-channels-golang.markdown

 date:   2020-08-23 09:41:55 +0300
 categories: go channels
 ---
 Channels is an integral part of Go applications.
 They are typed conduits that allow communication between different parts of an application.
 Recently, I came across an interesting pattern which involves the use of nil channels.
 But what exactly is a nil channel?
-Simply a channel that has a value of nil.
+Simply a channel that has been assigned a value of nil.
 Nil channels have a few interesting behaviours:

 * Sends to them block forever
 * Receives from them block forever
-* Closing them lead to panic
+* Closing them leads to panic

 Nevertheless, nil channels are useful in some contexts.
 Let's see a simple example: